-Data as of 12.31.20.
-1 Assets under supervision include assets under management, assets under advisement and other client non-securities assets such as currency assets on which the firm earns fees for advisory and other services.
-Real Estate assets under management and other client non-securities assets such as currency assets on which the firm earns fees for advisory and other services.
-Real Estate assets under management are as of 9.30.20 and include regulatory assets under management (gross asset value plus unfunded commitments).
-Private Equity assets under management are as of 9.30.20 and are calculated by adding uncalled commitments and net asset value as of a period end.
+As of 12.31.21 unless otherwise noted. | 1.
+Assets under supervision include assets under management, assets under advisement and other client non-securities assets such as currency assets on which the firm earns fees for advisory and other services.
+Real Estate assets under management are as of 9.30.21 and include regulatory assets under management (gross asset value plus unfunded commitments).
+Private Equity assets under management are as of 9.30.21 and are calculated by adding uncalled commitments and net asset value as of a period end.
 The most recent data for Real Estate and Private Equity is preliminary and estimated.
-Mesirow Currency Management AUM reflects assets under management for both currency private Equity is preliminary and estimated.
-Mesirow Currency Division and active management and active management products.
-Risk management products the total foreign currency portfolio exposure of passive and active clients' underlying portfolios allocated to the Currency Division.
+Mesirow Currency Management AUM reflects assets under management for both currency risk management products (passive and active management) and alpha and macro products.
+Risk management product AUM reflects the total foreign currency portfolio exposure of passive and active clients' underlying portfolios allocated to the Currency Division.
 Alpha and macro product AUM reflect the client's total investment amount in the alpha and macro strategies of the Currency Division, which is calculated based on an annualized 2% volatility target.
 The current allocation to the currency sleeve of the Enhanced Core Plus Fund is a notional 10%.
-Some assets under advisement are on a 45-to-90-day lag due to time needed to confirm away assets.
-2. As of 3.31.20 (updated annually in June).
+Some assets under advisement are on a 45-to-90-day lag due to time needed to confirm away assets. | 2.
+As of 3.31.22 (updated annually in June).